Terms and conditions of enrolment

 Availability of Courses

-- Enrolments are in individual courses, not the complete programme/qualification.
+- Enrolments are in individual courses, that are part of a programme/qualification.

 - The Polytechnic does not undertake that you will be able to complete or achieve an award or qualification through study with it.

-- Not all programmes/qualifications, majors or courses are open for enrolment in any given trimester or year.
+- Not all programmes/qualifications, majors or courses are open for enrolment in any month or year.

 You agree to abide by the statutes, regulations and policies of the Polytechnic.
 These are available on openpolytechnic.ac.nz or contact us on 0508 650 200.